-Working with the City of Rochester Department of Neighborhood and Business Development, Fisher Associates examined parking and mobility assets along the dynamic and eclectic Monroe Avenue corridor.
-The goal of the study was to provide a comprehensive assessment of existing parking and mobility assets in order to develop recommendations that expanded transportation choice, increased parking availability, and improved the pedestrian realm.
+Working with the City of Rochester’s Department of Neighborhood and Business Development, Fisher Associates examined parking and mobility assets along the dynamic and eclectic Monroe Avenue corridor.
+The goals of the study were to provide a comprehensive assessment of existing parking and mobility assets, to recommend expanded transportation choice, to increase parking availability, and to improve the pedestrian realm.

-Public Engagement & Survey: Public involvement was a critical component throughout the study.
-Stakeholders were provided opportunities to participate in a comprehensive survey, traditional public meetings, and public information booths during neighbor-hood events.
+Public Engagement & Survey: Stakeholders were provided opportunities to participate in a comprehensive survey, traditional public meetings, and public information booths during neighbor-hood events.

-Supply & Demand Analysis: Through intensive field work, Fisher documented, mapped, and analyzed the location and restrictions associated with on-street and off-street parking supply.
-Eight parking demand utilization counts were completed to document, map, and analyze the daily variations with this supply.
+Supply & Demand Analysis: Fisher documented, mapped, and analyzed the location and restrictions associated with on-street and off-street parking supply.
+Eight parking demand utilization counts were completed to analyze the daily variations with this supply.

-Needs & Opportunities Assessment: Based on the information collected, Fisher completed a needs and opportunities assessment that identified the factors impacting parking and mobility.
-This assessment provided the framework for developing recommendations.
+Needs & Opportunities Assessment: Fisher completed a needs and opportunities assessment that identified the factors impacting parking and mobility.

 Recommendations & Implementation Plan: Each recommendation was developed to improve the function of parking and mobility while encouraging the use of other travel modes.
 Recommendations addressed existing facilities, demand, and capacity management.